vesuxyz/docs/blog/2026-01-07-Re7-pool-upgrade/index.md

 - The Re7 USDC V1 pool is being deprecated
 - Migration is live and handled directly in the app
 - Funds remain safe throughout

+For a step-by-step walkthrough, see the guide in the [docs](https://docs.vesu.xyz/user-guides/migrate).

 ## New Re7 Pools